PhompAng/course_microservice_kmitl/slide/day01/lec.md

 ##Evolution of Architecture
 - monolith
-	every service in single coomputer
+	every service in single computer
-	tigh copuling
+	tight copuling
 - tiers
 	split to multiple layers
 - soa
 	many services work w/ each others
 - microservice
-	split to many service deployed to many computer all service sperate from each other
+	split to many service deployed to many computer all service separated from each other

 #Monolith
 - pros